 • after suffering an injury;

-• if there are tumors on the scrotum;
+• if tumors appear on the scrotum;

-• poor sperm counts.
+• poor sperm count.

 Carrying out the procedure

-Doppler ultrasound
+Ultrasound with Doppler ultrasound

 What diseases can be detected by ultrasound